YueDai0626/customer-churn-prediction/README.md

 Business Problem: Predict customer churn to help companies improve retention and maximize revenue.

 ## Project Overview
 This project aims to predict customer churn using machine learning models in Python.

 The objective is to demonstrate a complete end-to-end machine learning workflow including data preprocessing, feature engineering, model training, and evaluation.

+This project builds a complete end-to-end machine learning pipeline including data preprocessing, feature engineering, modeling, evaluation, and statistical testing.

 ---